Taught course

 Entry requirements

-Normally a good undergraduate honours degree (high 2.2 level or above), or equivalent from a university outside the UK.
-All of our programmes are appropriate for students from any disciplinary background, although an arts, business, humanities or social science subject is preferred.
+Normally a good undergraduate honours degree (2.2 level or above), or equivalent from a university outside the UK.
+All of our programmes are appropriate for students from any discipline, although a social science, arts, business or humanities background would be of value.
 Relevant work experience may also be taken into account.

 Months of entry